GoogleCloudPlatform/webapp2/docs/guide/exceptions.rst

-The error handler can be a simple function that accepts ``(request, response, exception)`` as parameters, and is responsible for identifying the exception type, logging the exception and setting the response status code.
+The error handler can be a simple function that accepts ``(request, response, exception)`` as parameters, and is responsible for setting the response status code and, if needed, logging the exception.